Azoospermia and Male Infertility

 Fine-Needle Mapping of the Testicle

 Mapping the testicle using fine-needle aspiration (FNA) is another approach that can be used in men with non-obstructive azoospermia.
 FNA mapping of the testicles is performed under local anesthesia or IV sedation and involves taking ten to fifteen small biopsies from each testicle using a very thin needle.
-The very small size of the needles used retrieves just enough tissue for analysis but is small enough that it does not significantly damage the testicle.
+[Turek PJ Urol 1997] The very small size of the needles used retrieves just enough tissue for analysis but is small enough that it does not significantly damage the testicle.
 The extracted tissue is then placed on separate glass slides and evaluated by a pathologist for the presence of sperm.
 The location of each extracted piece of tissue is labeled and tracked so that if sperm are found on that slide, the surgeon knows exactly which area of the testicle that sperm came from.
 Excellent sampling of all parts of the testicles can generally be safely accomplished.
+[Turek PJ JUrol 2000]

 The main drawback of the FNA mapping procedure is that it is diagnostic only.
 All of the tissue extracted by the very small needles is placed on glass slides and stained for analysis, so any sperm that are found are not usable for IVF/ICSI.
 If sperm are identified, then a second procedure is needed to go back to the place where they were found and retrieve more for use in IVF/ICSI.
-This process typically involves a focused mTESE that looks only at the areas of the testicle where sperm were seen by the FNA sampling.
+This process typically involves a focused mTESE that looks primarily at the areas of the testicle where sperm were seen by the FNA sampling.
 Success rates of FNA mapping combined with mTESE are comparable to mTESE used alone.
 Advantages of this procedure include that if no sperm are seen on any of the FNA samples, then the man is spared the more invasive mTESE procedure and the woman does not needlessly start an expensive IVF cycle.
 Studies have shown that if a man with NOA has no sperm found on an FNA mapping procedure, that the chance of finding sperm on a subsequent mTESE is less than 3–5 percent.
 The disadvantage of the FNA mapping is that in order to successfully retrieve usable sperm, two surgeries are necessary instead of one.
 Also, there is a small chance (about 15%) that when small numbers of sperm are found at the time of the mapping, the subsequent mTESE procedure will not be successful in retrieving usable sperm.
+[Beliveau ME.
+AsJAndrol 2011]

 CONSIDERATIONS WHEN CHOOSING THE TYPE OF SPERM EXTRACTION PROCEDURE